USC Trojans football statistical leaders

 The USC Trojans football statistical leaders are individual statistical leaders of the USC Trojans football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking/special teams.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Trojans represent the University of Southern California in the NCAA's Pac-12 Conference.
+Through the 2023 season, the Trojans represented the University of Southern California in the NCAA Division I FBS Big 10 team, but will join the Big Ten Conference for 2024 and beyond.

 Although USC began competing in intercollegiate football in 1888, the school's official record book considers the "modern era" to have begun in the 1920s.
 Records from before this decade are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: